Frequently Asked Questions

 What are your hours?

-By appointment, evenings (4 pm – 1 am), 7 days a week, weather permitting.
-In the Fall, we offer a Fall Colors Lunch Special with rides starting at 1 pm.
+By appointment, noon – midnight, 7 days a week, weather permitting.
 Walk-up rides are available as our schedule allows.
+Looking for a quieter time?
+Book an evening or weekday ride.

 Can we bring a picnic or a beverage on our ride?